Microsoft Audits Explained

 System team lead,

-Usually, auditors don't share detailed data behind the audit findings with Microsoft.
+Usually, auditors don't share the details behind the audit findings with Microsoft.
 However, that is not stipulated in the agreement.
 You may insist on it being included in the NDA.
 The only limitation stated in the agreement is that the NDA may not restrict the auditor's access to relevant data.

 Five reasons why audits go wrong